 Germany is the land of 1,000 sausages, and this is a good one.

 To be honest, though, my bockwurst recipe is definitely more German-American than traditional.
 Here in the US, bockwurst isn’t smoked very often, and it is a softish veal-and-pork sausage that has cream, eggs and chives.
-This recipe works with any meat, but I did it with snow geese.
+This recipe works with any meat, but I first did it with snow geese.

 I happen to love snow geese for sausage-making.
-They have lots of meat on the breast, and are easy to skin (and a bitch to pluck, so I don’t feel bad about skinning them).
+They have lots of meat on the breast, and are easy to skin (and a pain to pluck, so I don’t feel bad about skinning them).
 I typically use only breast meat for sausage, but there’s no reason you could not use meat from the legs, too.

 Or meat from any other critter, for that matter.
 If you want to be traditional, go for about 70 percent veal and 30 percent pork, or in the wild game world, meat from a yearling deer or antelope plus wild pig.
 I only use pork fat here, not beef or lamb fat.
 I just don’t think the sausages will come out well with these fats.
 But go ahead and use them if you want.